Konan University

 Konan University (甲南大学, Kōnan Daigaku) is a university on the slopes of Mount Rokkō in Higashinada-ku, Kobe, Japan.
+It was founded by business tycoons of major companies for their children.
 A private university with approximately 10,000 students, it offers a wide variety of programs to Japanese students, as well as an international exchange program through the Konan International Exchange Center.

+Of Konan University's graduates, 2,536 are active as presidents (as of 2019), which, given the size of the university, is one of the highest rates of becoming CEOs among universities in the country.

 History

 Konan University was founded in 1951.
-The university traces its origin to 1919 when Konan Gaku-en Middle School was founded in Okamoto, Kobe, Japan.
-The founder is Hachisaburō Hirao, 45th Minister of Education in the days of Meiji Constitution, former senior managing director of Tokio Marine Insurance, founder of Co-op Kobe and Konan Hospital (See also List of Japanese politicians).
+The university traces its origin to 1919 when Konan Gakuen School was founded in Okamoto, Kobe, Japan.
+One of the founders is Hachisaburō Hirao, 45th Minister of Education in the days of Meiji Constitution, former senior managing director of Tokio Marine Insurance, and founder of Konan Hospital (See also List of Japanese politicians).
 The formation of the school is based on the ideals of character building (personality development), physical fitness, and respect for the individual.
 Konan University offers undergraduate and graduate programs (Master's and Ph.D.).
 All programs are accredited by Japan's Ministry of Education, Culture, Sports, Science and Technology.